aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon
-This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee Machine Addon.
+This repo contains the Gerber files for the Home Automation Smart Coffee Machine Addon.
 Easy installation on any home or office coffee machine.
-There are 2 imporved versions of this PCB with better components and without any PCB modules.
-Go to the private subscription based repository to get them.

-This is a PCB for Home Automation Smart Coffee Machine Addon.
-The PCB uses a ESP32-WROOM32 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
-Get the PCB schematics on the GitHub repository below.
+The PCB uses a ESP32 S3 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !

 This Addon Enables any vintage coffee machine to be connected to the internet (or only to a personal network).
 Can connect with any Computer, Mobile App or Home Assistant (home automaton).